-The graph below, based upon data provided by Moody's in its September 2021 report on state pension and OPEB (other post-employment benefits) liabilities, illustrates the impact of how this revised analytic approach to issuer financial obligations places debt obligations in a larger context.
-The graph presents each state's Net Tax Supported Debt (NTSD) as a percentage of State GDP in blue, and then includes each state's Adjusted Net Pension Liability (ANPL) and Annual Net OPEB Liabilities (ANOL) as a percentage of State GDP added on in red and green, respectively.
-As this graph illustrates, for nearly every state, the magnitude of unfunded state pension and OPEB obligations dwarf state debt obligations.
-New Mexico's aggregate debt, pension and OPEB liabilities as calculated by Moody's is 30th among the states.
+The graph below, based upon data provided by Moody's in its September 2022 report on state pension and OPEB (other post-employment benefits) liabilities, illustrates the impact of how this revised analytic approach to issuer financial obligations places debt obligations in a larger context.
+The graph presents each state's Net Tax Supported Debt (NTSD) as a percentage of State GDP in blue and Adjusted Net Pension Liability (ANPL) in red, respectively, for fiscal 2021.
+As this graph illustrates, for nearly every state, the magnitude of unfunded state pension obligations dwarf state debt obligations.
+New Mexico's aggregate debt and pension liabilities as calculated by Moody's is 18th among the states.